Stories from Storyworth

 Both Storyworth and Remento were founded with the goal of helping families preserve their most meaningful stories.
 However, with over a million books published since 2013, there’s a reason that Storyworth has been the most trusted name in family storytelling for over a decade.

-You can see that trust reflected in the 60,000 reviews on Trustpilot where Storyworth has a 4.7 star rating.
+You can see that trust reflected in the 63,000 reviews on Trustpilot, with more than 50,000 five-star reviews.
 Storytellers say they love the structure Storyworth provides through weekly prompts, and say that the questions themselves often spark long-forgotten memories.
 The process of spending time reflecting on their lives and writing their stories helps storytellers understand and appreciate their lives more fully.
 They also feel an immense sense of pride and accomplishment in writing a book that will leave a lasting legacy for their children and grandchildren.

 Family members report feeling closer to the storyteller after reading stories they may never have heard without the prompts.
 They also love having a record of their loved ones' stories to pass down to future generations.

-Remento has just a few hundred reviews on Trustpilot, likely due to being a relatively new company, although it has a similarly positive average rating.
+Remento has far fewer Trustpilot reviews*, likely due to being a relatively new company, though its average rating is similarly positive.
 Like Storyworth, Remento users also enjoy the ability to preserve family stories in a keepsake book and feel closer to loved ones by learning more about them.
 They also say that the speech-to-text format works great for those with lower tech facility, motor, or visual issues.
 Family members like the ability to listen to the storyteller share stories via the QR codes printed in their books.
 However, some worry that the QR codes may cease to function if the company goes out of business.

 Others dislike the way the AI rewrites the content of their stories, saying the written versions don’t feel like they’re in their loved ones' real voices.
 They frequently mention a desire for phone support, like Storyworth’s, to navigate the process.